tomplex/halp/README.md

         print(int('some string'))
     ValueError: invalid literal for int() with base 10: 'some string'

+`halp` conveniently swallows that nasty error, while providing some helpful feedback, and the original erorr message.

 Never manually search for a specific error again!

 ## TODO